-L-carnitine Tartrate is one of the most common forms of L-carnitine found in sports nutrition supplements due to its rapid absorption rate.9 It’s created in the body from the amino acids lysine and methionine and is mainly synthesized in the liver and kidneys before being transported for use in other tissues in the body.
+L-carnitine tartrate is one of the most common forms of L-carnitine found in sports nutrition supplements due to its rapid absorption rate.9 It’s created in the body from the amino acids lysine and methionine and is mainly synthesized in the liver and kidneys before being transported for use in other tissues in the body.

-L-Carnitine Tartrate is found in its highest levels in tissues that use fatty acids as the main fuel source, such as the skeletal and cardiac muscles.
+L-carnitine tartrate is found in its highest levels in tissues that use fatty acids as the main fuel source, such as the skeletal and cardiac muscles.
 It should be taken in conjunction with a healthy, balanced diet and exercise regime.3

 2. Acetyl L-carnitine (ALCAR)

-Acetyl L-carnitine is created in the body from the amino acids lysine and methionine.
+Acetyl L-carnitine is created in the body from the amino acids’ lysine and methionine.
 ALCAR has an acetyl group attached to the carnitine molecule.
 This allows it to pass through the blood-brain barrier making it the most bio-available, and thus most easily absorbed, form.

-Dosage – How much do you take?
+Dosage – How much L-carnitine should you take?

 Studies suggest varying doses for each form of L-carnitine for best results, the following is deemed optimal for each form of carnitine:5

-- Acetyl-L-Carnitine: 600–2,500 mg per day.
+Acetyl-L-Carnitine: 600–2,500 mg per day.

-- L-Carnitine L-Tartrate: 1,000–4,000 mg per day.
+L-Carnitine L-Tartrate: 1,000–4,000 mg per day.

-- Propionyl-L-Carnitine: 1,000–4,000 mg per day.
+Propionyl-L-Carnitine: 1,000–4,000 mg per day.

-It has been suggested that L-carnitine has the ability to move more fatty acids into your cells to be burnt for energy, making it an effective performance enhancer, and it may also be beneficial for fat burning and weight loss.
+It’s been suggested that L-carnitine has the ability to move more fatty acids into your cells to be burnt for energy, making it an effective performance enhancer, and it may also be beneficial for fat burning and weight loss.